deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    * "LayerCount" returns the number of layers in the glyph.
 This will always be 2 (foreground & background) except in the case of a multilayered font.
    * "RefCount" returns the number of references in the glyph
-   * "RefNames" returns an array containing the names of all glyphs refered to.
+   * "RefNames" returns an array containing the names of all glyphs referred to.
      This may contain 0 elements.
 This may contain a glyph twice ("colon" might refer twice to period)
    * "RefTransform" returns an array of arrays.
 The bottom most arrays are 6